 - Connect your Pi to your computer with an ethernet cable and boot your Pi - Log in using PuTTY.
 The Host Name is raspberrypi.local and the Port is 22.
-The login is pi and the password is raspberry. - Type sudo nano /etc/network/interfaces and edit the file as described above, or follow the OS X directions below.
+The login is pi and the password is raspberry. - Type sudo nano /etc/wpa\supplicant/wpa\supplicant.conf and edit the file as described above.